 Explained: Why was 'Emergency' imposed in June 1975?
 Was Indira Gandhi trying to cover her mistakes?

-New Delhi, June 25: On this day, in 1975, former Prime Minister Indira Gandhi imposed the "Emergency" which was followed by the black chapters of India's history.
+New Delhi, June 25: On this day, in 1975, former prime minister Indira Gandhi imposed the "Emergency" which was followed by the black chapters of India's history.
 It was during this time, several people had literally lost their independence.

 In the 1971 general elections, the former prime minister came to power with a thumping majority.
 Congress had won 352 Lok Sabha seats out of 518.